tomlurge/visionion/README.md

 It's quite common that a relay is guard node, middle node, exit node, and directory mirror at the same time and that same node can be used as client at any time.
 Also, the node may have been configured as bridge before or after being configured as a relay.
 But there are two exceptions to the general rule:
-1) a node can't be a client and a relay or bridge at the same time.
+1) a node can't be a client and a server at the same time.
 2) a node can't be a bridge and a relay at the same time.

 **a more detailed description of the different nodes**
 * client
-Tor doesn't log anything at clients, but only at bridges and directory mirrors.
+Tor doesn't log any data at individual clients themselves, but it logs abstract data about clients at bridges and directory mirrors.
 Bridges are obvious, but directory mirrors maybe not so much.
 The idea is to count network status requests per day and per country, aggregate that data for all directory mirrors, and derive the number of clients from that number.
 The "time to download files over Tor" and "timeouts and failures of downloading files over Tor" parts are learned from clients run by the Tor project itself.